Learning hidden cascades via classification: Descriptive statistics and Results on Empirical Analysis

 Table~\ref{tab:insiders-network-data-description} presents the number of investors \textit{(Inv)} and transaction records associated with each company.
 It includes the number of transactions (\textit{Trans}) during the pre-announcement period (\textit{Pre-Ann}), the non-announcement period (\textit{Non-Ann}), and the total number of transactions.
 Transactions occurring on the exact day of the announcement are excluded from both periods, which means the sum of \textit{Pre-Ann} and \textit{Non-Ann} transactions may be less than the total count.
 The \textit{average baseline trade probabilities} of all investors associated with each company are presented in Table~\ref{tab:baseline_probs}.
 These baseline trading behaviors reflect investor activity outside the pre-announcement period.
-Table~\ref{tab:Insiders_inferred} presents the inferred $\hat{p}$ and $\hat{q}$ during the announcement and non-announcement periods, along with their corresponding ratios.